America's Funniest Home Videos: 1989–1997: Bob Saget

 For its first four seasons, America's Funniest Home Videos aired on Sunday nights at 8:00 p.m.
 Eastern Time; when the spin-off premiered in September 1990, AFHV—then entering its second season—was paired with America's Funniest People (following at 8:30 p.m.) to form an hour-long home video block.
 Beginning with their respective fifth and fourth seasons in September 1993, ABC made America's Funniest Home Videos and America's Funniest People the lead-off programs of its Sunday prime time lineup, moving them both an hour earlier (to 7:00 and 7:30 p.m., respectively) to replace Life Goes On, which ended its four-season run that May; this also gave both shows a formidable rival in 60 Minutes, which had regularly beaten its 7:00 competitors in the ratings since CBS permanently moved the newsmagazine to Sundays in 1975.
 In May 1994, ABC canceled America's Funniest People after four seasons due to declining ratings, and decided to put the freshman sitcom On Our Own (a co-production of Miller-Boyett Productions and Warner Bros.
-Television, both of which were also behind Saget's other series, Full House) in its former timeslot for the 1994–95 fall schedule; after On Our Own was put on hiatus that December following an initial run of 13 episodes (it would return as part of the Friday TGIF comedy lineup in March 1995 to complete its abbreviated 20-episode season), the network chose to expand America's Funniest Home Videos to one hour with back-to-back episodes, with that week's new episode occupying the first half-hour, followed by a repeat from a previous season to fill the remaining time.
+Television, both of which were also behind Saget's other series, Full House) in its former timeslot for the 1994–95 fall schedule; after On Our Own was put on hiatus that December following an initial run of 13 episodes (it would return as part of the Friday TGIF comedy lineup in March 1995 to complete its abbreviated 20-episode season), the network chose to expand America's Funniest Home Videos to one hour with back-to-back episodes, with that week's new episode occupying the first half-hour, followed by a repeat from a previous season to fill the remaining time, or vice versa.

 On February 1, 1996, ABC debuted another spin-off of AFHV, World's Funniest Videos; taped at Walt Disney World in Lake Buena Vista, Florida, this series—like America's Funniest People—was also hosted by Coulier, alongside actress Eva LaRue (then playing on the ABC soap opera All My Children in the role of Dr. Maria Santos).
 Paired with a weekly version of the popular Before They Were Stars specials on Thursday nights, World's Funniest Videos focused on funny and amazing home videos from around the world.
 However, due to low ratings, ABC put the series on hiatus a few weeks after its debut, before cancelling it outright after only one season and burning off the remaining episodes that summer.
 For Saget's final season on AFHV (1996–97), two new episodes aired back-to-back for several weeks over the course of the season, which increased the episode order that year to 30.